To Rent or Own? That is the Question

 - Long-term commitment.
 If you fall in love with an area and plan to stay there for more than three years, you will enjoy the security of knowing you are in it for the long-haul.
 As long as you make your payments and meet your obligations to your lender and home owners association (where applicable), you will be the proud owner of your piece of the American dream.

 - Financial incentives help.
 If you buy the right home in the right market (it’s my job to help you determine both), you could see a significant increase in the value of your home over a long period of time.
-You can cash in on that value when you are ready to sell, and even by obtaining a home equity line of credit to pay off high-interest debt.
+You can cash in on that value when you are ready to sell a home in Duck Creek, and even by obtaining a home equity line of credit to pay off high-interest debt.
 There are also some tax advantages to home ownership that could save you money in the long run.

 - You are free to renovate.
 Move walls, paint them, change the flooring, remodel the bathroom, and install new kitchen cabinets!
 This home will be your space and yours alone so make it your own.
 As long as you’re smart about the remodeling you do, you could even increase the value of your home while improving your quality of life.
 In some cases, there are tax advantages for improvements in energy efficiency and more.